decentralized-identity/did-registration/spec/spec.md

 This action is used in [Client Managed Secret Mode](#client-managed-secret-mode).

-With this action, the [`didState` output field](#didstate) MUST contain properties that indicate the payload to be signed, as well as additional information such as a key identifier or the signing algorithm to be used.

 The [`didState` output field](#didstate) MUST contain a property `signingRequest` with a [Signing Request Set](#signing-request-set) data structure.

 The [`didState` output field](#didstate) MAY contain additional properties that are relevant to this action.